repowiserepowise

 A second win is cost control.
 Anthropic says Claude Code usage varies with codebase size, query complexity, conversation length, and compacting frequency.
 That is the exact shape of a large-repo session.
 Better context management lowers all four. (docs.anthropic.com)

-Repowise’s own platform facts line up with this: auto-generated docs, git intelligence, dependency graphs, and code health all exist to feed agents better context than a raw cat of files.
+repowise’s own platform facts line up with this: auto-generated docs, git intelligence, dependency graphs, and code health all exist to feed agents better context than a raw cat of files.
 If you want to see that applied to a real repo, explore the hotspot analysis demo and the ownership map for Starlette.
 They show why some files deserve attention before others.

 Where Claude Code memory ends and MCP begins